decentralized-identity/presentation-exchange/spec/spec.md

 In the previous versions most of these [[ref:Features]] were part of the spec that any [[ref:Conformant Producer]] or [[ref:Conformant Consumer]] had to implement.

 #### Status Constraint Feature
 The [Status Constraint Feature](#Status-Constraint-Feature) allows to put active, revoked or expired constraint on the statuses of [[ref:Verifiable Credentials]].
-The `type' property allows _status objects_ to express which credential status type from the [VC Data Model](https://www.w3.org/TR/vc-data-model/#status) is supported.
+The `type` property allows _status objects_ to express which credential status types from the [VC Data Model](https://www.w3.org/TR/vc-data-model/#status) are supported.

 #### Retention Feature
-The [Retention feature](#Retention-Feature) indicates whether the Verifier intends to retain the Claim's data being requested.
+The [Retention feature](#Retention-Feature) indicates whether the Verifier intents to retain the Claim's data being requested.

 #### JSON-LD Framing Feature
 The [[ref:Presentation Definition]] now may contain a `frame` property which must be a [JSON LD Framing Document](https://w3c.github.io/json-ld-framing/) object to allow for selective disclosure using frames.

 #### Introduction of an optional property for the fields object
-The _fields object_ of an [[ref:Input Descriptor Object]] may now contain an `optional` property, indicating optionality of the field
+The _fields object_ of an [[ref:Input Descriptor Object]] may now contain an `optional` property, indicating optionality of the field.

 #### Removal of schema property from Input Descriptor Objects
 Previously an [[ref:Input Descriptor Object]] had a `schema` property that contained an array of URIs for [[ref:Claim]] schema's.
 It introduced ambiguity and was the source of confusion.
 It has been replaced with a `fields` property in the _constraints object_ of the [[ref:Input Descriptor Object]], allowing for a more expressive approach to restrict to certain types for instance.